Ian Hamilton (British Army officer): Second Boer War

 Amidst mounting tensions between the United Kingdom and the Boer republics in South Africa Lieutenant General White was dispatched to take command in Natal in September 1899, with Hamilton accompanying him as Chief Staff Officer (Assistant Adjutant General).
 The Second Boer War broke out shortly after their arrival and Hamilton commanded the infantry at the Battle of Elandslaagte.
 At the Battle of Ladysmith Hamilton continued to lead his brigade-sized column, but played no role in the fighting.
 Defeated in the field, White's Natal Field Force was besieged in Ladysmith from the beginning of November.
 Hamilton was given command of the southern sector of the town's defences and successfully fought off the only major assault on the garrison at the Battle of Wagon Hill in January.
 For his part in the siege, he was frequently mentioned in despatches.

 After the relief of Ladysmith in February Hamilton took command of a brigade of Mounted Infantry, and from April the Mounted Infantry Division.
 He was promoted to major general, and knighted as a Knight Commander of the Order of the Bath (KCB).
 The war correspondent Winston Churchill told of his campaign from Bloemfontein to Pretoria in Ian Hamilton's March (London, 1900, reprinted as the second half of The Boer War), having first met Hamilton in 1897 when they sailed on the same ship.
-Hamilton travelled 400 miles from Bloemfontein to Pretoria fighting 10 major battles with Boer forces (including the battle of Rooiwal) and fourteen minor ones, and was recommended twice for the Victoria Cross (which was considered inappropriate because of his rank).
+Hamilton travelled 400 miles from Bloemfontein to Pretoria fighting 10 major battles with Boer forces (including the Battle of Rooiwal) and fourteen minor ones, and was recommended twice for the Victoria Cross (which was considered inappropriate because of his rank).

 In May 1901 Hamilton was appointed Military Secretary at the War Office, but the following November he was again asked to return to South Africa as Chief of Staff to the Commander-in-Chief, Lord Kitchener.
 He arrived in South Africa in late November 1901, and received the local rank of lieutenant general.
 In April 1902 he took command of the military columns operating in the Western Transvaal.
 Following the end of hostilities in June 1902, he returned to the UK together with Lord Kitchener on board the SS Orotava, which arrived in Southampton on 12 July.
 They received an enthusiastic welcome on their arrival to London, with thousands of people lining the streets to watch their procession.

 In a despatch dated 23 June 1902, Lord Kitchener wrote the following about his work in South Africa:

 Hamilton was promoted to lieutenant general for distinguished service in the field on 22 August 1902.
-He returned to his post as Military Secretary at the War Office in September 1902, and the same month accompanied Lord Roberts, Commander-in-Chief of the Forces, and St John Brodrick, Secretary of State for War, on a visit to Germany to attend the German army maneuvers as guest of the Emperor Wilhelm.
+He returned to his post as Military Secretary at the War Office in September 1902, and the same month accompanied Lord Roberts, Commander-in-Chief of the Forces, and St John Brodrick, Secretary of State for War, on a visit to Germany to attend the Imperial German Army maneuvers as guest of the Emperor Wilhelm II.
 From 1903 to 1904 he was Quartermaster-General to the Forces.